efecan-kutluk/alchemy-ethereum-a1-ecdsa-node/readme.md

+## Alchemy University - Ethereum Bootcamp - Assignment 1 - ECDSA Node

+This project is forked from alchemyplatform/ecdsa-node.
+In addition to the project defaults, some dummy accounts are generated from the server side.
+From these accounts, use a private key as sender and an address as recipient.
+Only the pregenerated accounts are able to transfer money to each other for now.

+_Warning_ - Never use a private key that belongs to a real wallet!

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.